yogesh-studypad/cocos-docs/manual/code-ide/function-guides/compiling/package-ios-runtime/en.md

 ## 5. Add App ID

-#####We need to create an App ID for debugging purpose; by default we have an Xcode iOS Wildcard App ID that can be adapted as any application's Bundle Identifier, so that we can just use it for debugging；or you can create a new App ID of your own by clicking the plus icon at the upper right corner.
+#####We need to create an App ID for debugging purpose; by default we have an Xcode iOS Wildcard App ID that can be adapted as any application's Bundle Identifier, so that we can just use it for debugging; or you can create a new App ID of your own by clicking the plus icon at the upper right corner.
 ![image](res/appid1.png)

 #####Enter its name